prinofprin/study_case_cyclist_analysis/README.md

 # Case Study: Use the Bike-Sharing company's historical data to find customer's insight
-#### Note
-This study case is my analysis for Google Data Analytics Professional Certificate Course's study case,
+This is my analysis for Google Data Analytics Professional Certificate Course's study case,
 - Please read the study case question [here]().
 - See the R code for the project [here]().
 - see the pdf report [here]().